springer13/tcl/README.md

     git clone https://github.com/springer13/tcl.git
     cd tcl

+You might have to update the Makefile and specify the location of your BLAS and HPTT library, then continue with:

     make

 This should be it and you should see a libtcl.so in the ./lib/ directory.